- 300ml full-fat milk, plus 2 tbsp more

 Heat oven to 220C/200C fan/gas 7.
 Mix the flour with about 3 tbsp water to make the paste for the cross – add the water 1 tbsp at a time, so you add just enough for a thick paste.
 Spoon into a piping bag with a small nozzle.
 Pipe a line along each row of buns, then repeat in the other direction to create crosses.
 Bake for 20 mins on the middle shelf of the oven, until golden brown.

 Gently heat the apricot jam to melt, then sieve to get rid of any chunks.
-While the jam is still warm, brush over the top of the warm buns and leave to cool.
+While the jam is still warm, brush over the top of the warm buns and serve.